-First, food aggression in dogs can be caused by numerous factor including poor pack leadership, food desperation where the dog doesn’t know if or when he will get more food (common in rescue and shelter dogs), dog views you as more of a threat than a provider, basic communication breakdown between pack leader and dog, in general.
+First, food aggression in dogs can be caused by numerous factors including poor pack leadership, food desperation where the dog doesn’t know if or when he will get more food (common in rescue and shelter dogs), dog views you as more of a threat than a provider, basic communication breakdown between pack leader and dog, in general.

-There are 5 key areas that one must target in order to start to fixing food aggression in dogs.
+There are 5 key areas that one must target in order to start fixing food aggression in dogs.
 There is a fundamental approach to rehabilitating a dog that exhibits food aggression.
-Our approach targets 5 basic areas which are: obedience, positive associations with people, pack leadership, confidence building, an proper correction for negative behavior.
+Our approach targets 5 basic areas which are: obedience, positive associations with people, pack leadership, confidence building, and proper correction for negative behavior.
 All 5 components are necessary in order to successfully rehabilitate a dog.

 First, we focus on obedience and confidence building.
-The reason we target this area first is because we believe that you cannot work on behavioral modification until you have a dog that will listen to you.
+The reason we target this area first is that we believe that you cannot work on behavioral modification until you have a dog that will listen to you.
 If you have no control over your dog, you cannot expect to fix a behavioral issue so it is imperative to work on obedience.
 Confidence building is a part of training as it naturally boosts confidence, gives dogs a job, and instills a purpose for them.
 Obedience will also naturally establish you as the pack leader.

-Once you have started working on obedience training, confidence building and establishing yourself as pack leader, start putting your dog’s food on the floor or a mat.
+Once you have started working on obedience training, confidence building, and establishing yourself as a pack leader, start putting your dog’s food on the floor or a mat.
 This will prevent your dog from having a specific object to resource guard.
 Put a little bit of food down (a small handful will suffice).
 Once your dog eats the food, he/she will look up at you.
 As soon as that happens, put a little bit more down.
 Repeat this entire process until normal feeding is complete.
 What does this do?
 It reinforces that YOU control the food.

 Next, start having your dog sit or lay down while you are pouring his /her food (this is where your obedience training comes into play).
 Once you are finished putting the food on the floor or mat, wait a minute or so and then release your dog to eat.
 This is a very effective exercise that teaches your dog aggressive dog that 1.
 You control the food and 2.
 You control when it is time to eat.
 It also teaches your dog self-control.

 Now, you need to start assigning positive association to you being around while your dog is eating.
 How is this accomplished?
 While your dog is eating (on the mat or floor), approach his bowl from about 3-4 feet away (depending on your dog’s tolerance level with his food aggression).
-Toss some sort of high-valued reward near you dog… it could be as simple as a few pieces of hot dog or lunch meat or something.
+Toss some sort of high-valued reward near your dog… it could be as simple as a few pieces of hot dog or lunch meat or something.
 As your dog gets comfortable, slowly move in closer and toss the remaining rewards into his/her food.
 Practice this at each feeding until you can stand right next to your dog and put the reward in his food.
-What you are teaching your dog it to associate you approaching his/her bowl with someone positive!
+What you are teaching your dog is to associate you approaching his/her bowl with someone positive!